byterubpay/byterub-site/_posts/2016-05-22-logs-for-the-kovri-dev-meeting-held-on-2016-05-22.md

 **\<xmrpromotions>** 5q with 10 votes each will earn 5 rep per vote
 **\<i2p-relay> {-anonimal}** Ok, sounds great.
 Right now, I need to finish post-meeting wrap-up, take a break, get my brain in order and bbl.
 **\<fluffypony>** ok cool
-**\<xmrpromotions>** I will make a post in the getmonero forums.
+**\<xmrpromotions>** I will make a post in the getbyterub forums.
 Maybe we can create and agree on a list of 40 questions there before we start
 **\<xmrpromotions>** thanks everyone. have a great weekend
 **\<fluffypony>** cheers